centrahq/api-documentation/pages/05.api-references/05.graphql-integration-api/05.examples/01.dtc/docs.md

 }
 ```

-### Updating a shipment - marking as Paid
+### Creating and capturing a shipment

-For now, you can manually mark the shipment as Paid.
-In the future, you will be able to instead trigger a payment capture for shipment items and shipping cost.
+Useful if you are creating completed shipments.
+In this case you do not specify the `paid` parameter, but instead instruct GQL API to trigger the payment capture to the external PSP.

 Please remember that there's a difference between shipment ID and number.
 The shipment "number" is the human-friendly name including order number and shipment prefix.
 The ID is a unique integer, and should be used to identify the shipment in the API: